RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/README.md

-The CCN Roadshow(Dev Track) Module 1 Guide 2021
+The CCN Roadshow(Dev Track) Module 1 Guide 2022
 ===
-This module guides developers how to get started the cloud-native journey such as monolith application migration, deployment with Kubernetes/OpenShift cluster, and modernizing applications using Red Hat Application Runtimes(i.e. Quarkus, Spring Boot) with OpenShift and more.
+This module guides developers how to get started the cloud-native journey such as monolith application migration, deployment with Kubernetes/OpenShift cluster, and modernizing applications using Red Hat Application Runtimes (i.e. Quarkus, Spring Boot) with OpenShift and more.

 Agenda
 ===